 - We build more than homes.
 Our services also include home financing, home improvements, Healthy Home Kits (stoves, filters, latrines), and disaster relief.

-- We have built over 75,000 housing solutions—75% of these within the last decade—with the ambitious goal of reaching our 100,000th family served by 2017.
-In November 2015, we celebrated reaching the milestone of 75,000 families served in Guatemala.
+- We have built over 100,000 housing solutions—75% of these within the last decade—with the ambitious goal of serving one million people by 2023.
+In April 2018, we celebrated reaching the milestone of 100,000 families served in Guatemala.